PPP0E/es-elections-platform/README.md

 Welcome to the official and unbiased platform for The English School elections - [eselections.org](https://www.eselections.org)!

 ## Overview
 This platform was designed with transparency and fairness in mind, providing every candidate an equal opportunity to showcase their capabilities and vision.
 Not only does it serve as a digital campaign ground, but it also streamlines the voting process, ensuring each vote counts.
+The part which runs the voting is not published for security reasons.

 ## Features
 - **Candidate Profiles**: An equal space for all candidates to advertise and showcase themselves.